Best California Beaches

-Hint: It's a steep walk down several flights of stairs to reach this, making it, unfortunately, inaccessible for the handicapped.
+Hint: It's a steep walk down several flights of stairs to reach the beach, making it, unfortunately, inaccessible for the handicapped.

 Coronado Beach, San Diego

-Where: From downtown San Diego, cross the Bay Bridge, travel several blocks on Third Street.
+Where: From downtown San Diego, cross the Bay Bridge and travel several blocks on Third Street.
 Turn left onto Orange Avenue, then right onto R.H.
 Dana Place, which will take you to Ocean Boulevard.

 The vibe: Families, locals and tourists alike frequent these friendly environs in droves.

-Why it's popular: It's a 1-size-fits-all beach destination offering swimming, surfing, sailing, volleyball, kite flying or the option to laze and do absolutely nothing at all.
+Why it's popular: Coronado is a 1-size-fits-all beach destination that offers swimming, surfing, sailing, volleyball, kite-flying or lazing around and doing nothing at all.

 Hint: Park free on Ocean Boulevard, but plan to arrive early on summer weekends to beat the crowds.